pinkkila/dev-academy-spring-2025-exercise/README.md

 npm run dev
 ```

-Vite will start the development server at http://localhost:5173￼ by default.
+Vite will start the development server at http://localhost:5173.
-If that port is already in use, it will automatically select the next available one (check the terminal output for details).

 ## UI images